 Bank of England - detailed information about the Bank's operations and publications, statistical series compiled by the Bank plus the texts of recent press releases.

-Department of Trade and Industry - ministers' profiles, texts of recent speeches and publications, and information for the business community and the general public.
+Department for Business, Energy & Industrial Strategy - ministers' profiles, texts of recent speeches and publications, and information for the business community and the general public.

 H.M.
 Treasury - texts of the Chancellor's recent speeches and statements, White/Green Papers, press releases and other official documents and reports.